Introductions to both Fossil and Recent Plant Taxa /

 Gar W. Rothwell and Ruth A. Stockey (2002): Anatomically preserved Cycadeoidea (Cycadeoidaceae), with a reevaluation of systematic characters for the seed cones of Bennettitales.
 PDF file, American Journal of Botany.
 2002;89:1447-1458.
 See also here (abstract).

 ROTHWELL, GAR W.1 and RUTH STOCKEY2.
 1Department of Environmental and Plant Biology, Ohio University, Athens; 2Department of Biological Sciences, University of Alberta, Edmonton: Systematic characters of ovulate Cycadeoidea/Bennettites cones from the Cretaceous of Vancouver and Hornby Islands, British Columbia, Canada.
 Abstract.
 Botany 2001, August 12 - 16, 2001; Albuquerque, New Mexico.

 School of Ocean and Earth Science, Southampton Oceanography Centre, UK: Geology Collection, Plants.
+Provided by the Internet Archive´s Wayback Machine.
 Go to: Jurassic.
 Images of Cycadeoidea, Cycadeoidea gigantea, Cycadeoidea microphylla.

 Hans Steur, Ellecom, The Netherlands: The Jurassic flora of North Yorkshire, Bennettitales from Yorkshire.

 C. Strullu-Derrien et al. (2012): Arthropod interactions with bennettitalean roots in a Triassic permineralized peat from Hopen, Svalbard Archipelago (Arctic).
 In PDF, Palaeogeography, Palaeoclimatology, Palaeoecology, 348-349: 45-58.

 Ralph E. Taggart, Department of Botany and Plant Pathology/Department of